dthaler/iftype-reg/draft-thaler-iftype-reg.md

 as the Designated Expert that must review requests for any such ifTypes or sub-types.

-# Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Registration

 The IANA policy (using terms defined in {{!RFC5226}}) for registration is Expert Review.
 The role of the Designated Expert in the procedure is to raise possible concerns about wider implications of proposals for use and deployment of interface types.
-Nothing in the procedure empowers the Designated Expert to override properly arrived-at IETF or working group consensus.
+While it is recommended for the responsible Area Director and the IESG to take into consideratoin the Designated Expert opinions, nothing in the procedure empowers the Designated Expert to override properly arrived-at IETF or working group consensus.